 At Bloom we’re committed to offering only the best health practices and guidelines for women’s health insurance.
 Health insurance has the advantage of being more affordable and flexible than most medical aid plans, which is perfect for single women or young mothers looking to avoid the burden of high premiums.
 If you earn at least R8,000 per month (but less than R30,000), you will qualify for comprehensive health insurance for just R524 per month.

 Contact Bloom for more information about health insurance for women

 Taking out health insurance is an investment in your future.
 Make sure you’re covered for medical emergencies, essential screening tests and pregnancy.
-If you would like to find out more, you can contact one of our dedicated consultants who can provide you with a free quote today.
+If you would like to find out more, you can contact one of our dedicated consultants who can provide you with Health4Me medical insurance quotes.

 Gynaecologist & Obstetrician

 MBChB, University of Cape Town (2008)

 This content has been reviewed and approved by Doctor Koranteng-Peprah, a medical professional specialising in obstetrics and gynaecology.

 Dr Koranteng-Peprah is a member of the following healthcare bodies in South Africa:

 Medical Content Disclaimer

 You understand and acknowledge that all users of the Bloom Financial Services website are responsible for their own medical care, treatment, and oversight.
 All content provided on the website, is for informational purposes only and does not constitute medical advice.
 Neither is it intended to be a substitute for an independent professional medical opinion, judgement, diagnosis or treatment.